Sushant-Nautiyal/sushant-nautiyal/README.md

 ## 👋 Hey there, I'm Sushant Nautiyal

 🧠 Software Engineer • 🛠️ Tech Lead • 🕉️ Spiritual Explorer

-I'm a remote tech lead based in Dehradun, India 🇮🇳, blending cutting-edge AI systems with timeless Vedic wisdom.
-From architecting smart alert systems to exploring consciousness through Jnana Yoga, I like to stay hands-on, curious, and quietly intense about everything I do.

 ### 👨‍💻 What I do:
 - Lead AI & IoT projects (currently working with 3D TRASAR™ CIP tech)
 - Explore real-time systems, clean code, and intelligent data flows